LearnPress/learnpress/readme.txt

 ~ Fixed: tool "Reset course progress"
 ~ Fixed: tool "Reset user progress"
 ~ Added: tool "Create Database Indexes"
-~ Fixed js button "Retake course" if have more than one.
+~ Fixed js button "Retake course" if you have more than one.
 ~ Added: tool "Re upgrade Database" ~ If DB upgrade not success ~ Fixed: show button finish when completed quiz - if assessment passed